 - 1 year warranty.

-- All digital control panel (this may not be a con if you prefer digital controls)
+- All digital control panel (a con if you prefer manual controls, as we do)

-- Warranty may not be honored if purchased for home use (get the extended warranty from Amazon!).
+- Warranty may not be honored if purchased for home use (get the extended warranty from Amazon if you can).

 The Duxtop 9600LS portable induction cooktop (see it on Amazon) is Duxtop's newest and most sophisticated offering yet.
-For the price, it has amazing power and has a fairly durable build quality.
+For the price, it has excellent power, temperature control, and a fairly durable build quality.
 In fact, it outclasses all other induction cooktops at this price range.

 Like more expensive cookers, the 9600LS has finer control at the low end where it's needed.
 This means less scorching and better simmering capability.